paul-altyfc/news-feed/README.md

 ## Getting Started

 To get this running on your local machine, please do the following:

+1. Create a new repository on [GitHub](https://github.com/new)
+    - do NOT initialise it with a .gitignore or README

 1. Create a new directory on your local machine to store the repo